Nulla vel auctor arcu. Nam egestas leo ut ante pulvinar porta. Nunc venenatis elit sit amet tortor tristique pharetra.

 Expansion is an exciting time for business owners, and a solid tax strategy is key to growth across the border.
 This episode explores the issues that can arise when Canadian companies set up business operations in foreign entities.
 In part two of this mini-series, BDO Tax Professionals Dan Lundenberg, Angeline Chandra and Daren Raoux guide us through these important steps.

-Thanks Angeline.
+Dan Lundenberg: Thanks Angeline.
 We're going to turn the conversation to Daren.
-Daren, what should the first steps should employer consider when sending employees outside of Canada to work?
+Daren, what should be an employer's first steps when sending employees outside of Canada to work?

 I think for our listeners, it's important for them to understand that an employee will generally pay income tax where they physically work.
 It's not relevant necessarily where their payroll is delivered.
 So, for that Canadian employee, who's remaining on Canadian payroll, but working in another location, say for example, the United States, that employee will become taxable in many circumstances in the United States, and as a result the employer needs to think about pivoting the payroll process to take into account the necessary source deductions that either need to be redirected or added to on the U.S. side, to ensure that they are compliant as an employer from a tax compliance perspective in the host country.

 In many cases our clients will introduce what we call a shadow payroll, which is essentially a process whereby the employee stays on home country payroll, but then in turn, the employer ensures that the necessary remittances are made on their behalf so that the necessary withholding taxes are paid in that host country.